 But it isn’t great, so we either need to find a substitute or use it without damage to the environment.

 An example of a Canadian brand that uses a closed-loop manufacturing process to produce bamboo textiles, is Miik.
 Their fabric is custom milled at a weight that provides a rich luxurious drape and offers additional coverage, and is more durable – so it will last you for years!

 You may have noticed on your clothing labels (for those of you who check!) the fabric TENCEL®.
 This fabric has undergone the Lyocell process, which is the name of the transformation process that changes wood into textile fiber.
 TENCEL® is the name of the fiber developed by Lenzing whose raw material comes from eucalyptus and is processed according to the lyocell process, which is a trademark.

 The solvent used for the transformation of the eucalyptus fiber is hard to pronounce so I don’t want to scare you with it – but it is non-toxic and biodegradable in addition to being an organic compound.
 This means that if it is dumped into nature by accident, it won’t (most likely) damage the environment.
 It is, by far, a better choice than sodium hydroxide to proceed with the dissolution of wood into a textile fiber that is used to produce eco-friendly clothing.

-The Lyocell process used for transformation of eucalyptus fiber is a closed-loop process which guarantees that 99% of the water and solvent used are recovered and reused again.
+The Lyocell process used for the transformation of eucalyptus fiber is a closed-loop process that guarantees that 99% of the water and solvent used are recovered and reused again.
 This results in better water management and aims to preserve this natural resource we all need to live.